What If My Car Accident Case Goes To Court?

 After the opening statements, both sides will be given the opportunity to provide their evidence to the court.
 The attorney of the plaintiff again goes first because the plaintiff must prove the allegations.
 In a personal injury claim, the plaintiff must convince the jury that the car accident occurred because of the negligence of the defendant and therefore the defendant must pay for the injuries sustained by the plaintiff.

-To proof that the accident occurred because of the defendant’s mistake, the plaintiff’s attorney may present evidence to the court in the form of testimony from witnesses who were present at the scene of the accident or from the plaintiff themselves.
+To prove that the accident occurred because of the defendant’s mistake, the plaintiff’s attorney may present evidence to the court in the form of testimony from witnesses who were present at the scene of the accident or from the plaintiff themselves.
 The attorney will also provide evidence relating to the injuries and medical treatment of the plaintiff.
 This evidence may be in the form of medical records, medical bills or and testimony from the medical personnel involved in plaintiff’s treatment.

 The plaintiff themselves is an important witness because they can testify to the injuries and the cause of the accident.